dfols/javascript-guide/README.md

 #### Closures

 A closure is a function that has access to its own scope, the outer function’s scope, and the global scope.
-This is a powerful feature in JavaScript because it allows for data encapsulation and functional programming patterns.
+This is a powerful feature because it allows for data encapsulation and functional programming patterns.

 ```javascript
 function outer() {